FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 That last one is where the real leverage sits, and where most employers leave value on the table.

-The AI standard that matters: ST1512
+The AI standard that matters: AI Level 4

 You can browse the standard's full provider list on FATP here, including achievement rates, employer satisfaction scores, and regional coverage.